CyberZHG/CppTesting/README.md

 };
 ```

 In this example, `ExampleUnitTest` is the name of the test suite.
-There are four virtual function could be optionally implemented. `setUp()` and `tearDown()` will be invoked before and after running tests in the test suite separately, while `setUpEach()` and `tearDownEach()` will be called each time a single test case being tested.
+There are four virtual function could be optionally implemented. `setUp()` and `tearDown()` will be invoked before and after running tests in the test suite respectively, while `setUpEach()` and `tearDownEach()` will be called each time a single test case being tested.

 **Note that** the variables you want to use in the test cases should be public or protected.
 If you insist on using private variables, please create getter/setter functions for them.